ge3224/switchback/examples/demos/go/README.md

-# Go Recipe - Switchback Integration
+# Go Demo - Switchback Integration

 A powerful example showing how to integrate Switchback with Go's **true concurrency** model.
 Demonstrates a **concurrent worker pool** with goroutines processing CPU-intensive tasks in parallel - something **impossible with JavaScript's single-threaded model**!